Updating progress of major drainage project along Siferd Boulevard in Colorado Springs

 Another issue was that the area is located in the Park Vista neighborhood, which fell within an enclave — a small section of El Paso County surrounded by city jurisdiction — making it unclear who was responsible for flood control.

-However, the city and county reached an agreement under which they would split the $11 million cost, and the city would annex the enclave.
+However, the city and county reached an agreement under which they’ll split the $11 million cost, and the city annexed the enclave.

 Earlier this year, crews permanently closed the three-way Siferd/Date intersection, and have now built cul-de-sacs at each end.